microsoft/usersim/README.md

    See the "sample" project as an example, which builds the [KMDF sample driver](https://learn.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/writing-a-very-small-kmdf--driver) as a DLL (the sample project can be built either using Visual Studio or using cmake).
-3. Define the preprocessor symbol USERSIM_DLLMAIN when building one file (typically the one containing your DriverEntry) that includes wdf.h.
-The sample project does this not in the driver.c source file itself but rather in the sample.vcxproj that builds it, but all that is important is defining it before including wdf.h.
-4. Add a reference from your DLL project to the usersim project.
+4. Add a reference from your DLL project to the usersim project and the usersim_dll_skeleton project.
+5. Define _AMD64_ in the project properties preprocessor defines.
+6. Add to AdditionalIncludeDirectories: $(WindowsSdkDir)Include\10.0.22621.0\km;$(WindowsSdkDir)Include\wdf\kmdf\1.15
+7. Disable warning 4324 (structure was padded due to alignment) in the project properties, by adding 4324 to Configuration Properties -> C/C++ -> Advanced -> Disable Specific Warnings.

 ### Leak Detection